Anthony-Bible/mxtools/memory-bank/progress.md

 ## What's Next for Future Versions

 ### Immediate Priorities
-1. Complete the Web UI implementation with all diagnostic tools
+1. Consolidate OpenAPI specifications into a single authoritative version
-2. Enhance API documentation with interactive examples
+2. Complete user and developer documentation for all features
-3. Increase test coverage to >80% across all components
+3. Enhance API documentation with interactive examples
-4. Add comprehensive user documentation
+4. Increase test coverage to >80% across all components

 ### Future Enhancements
 1. Add user accounts for saving results and preferences